tramyardg/CVparser/README.md

 ## Features
 1. Support PDF, MS word, and text files.
-2. Extract important information i.e skills, education, etc, email, phone number, etc.
+2. Extract important information such as skills, education, experiences, email, phone number, etc.
 3. Process multiple files at the same time.
+4. Saving the data in [JSON file](https://github.com/tramyardg/CVparser/blob/master/public/candidates.json).
-2. Saving the data as JSON objects or CSV (in progress).
+5. Saving the date in CSV file (in progress).

 ### Regular expression
 Regular expression was used to extract a section of a resume.
 This is because an experience section might